NiwdEE/WU-51ng3/static/writeups/nullcon-ctf-2025/writeup.md

 Two migigations are in place:

-- Every numbers must numeric values and 4 characters long or less:
+- Every numbers must be numeric and 4 characters long or less:
 ```php
 if(!isset($_POST['numbers'][$i]) || strlen($_POST['numbers'][$i])>4 || !is_numeric($_POST['numbers'][$i])) {
     continue;